SleipnirGroup/Choreo/docs/usage/editing-paths.md

 ### Segment Scope

-Applies this constraint between waypoints (intuitive example: think constraining your trajectory as a straight line between two waypoints)
+Applies this constraint between waypoints.
+Intuitively, this constrains your trajectory to be a straight line between two waypoints.

 ### Waypoint + Segment Scope